 “Thankfully our son has two loving homes and hasn’t had to endure losing everything he owns but it’s starting to sink into him that their home together along with their beloved pets are gone and it’s truly breaking my heart.”

-As the days turned to weeks with no sign of the cats, Candice had to face the harsh reality too.
+As the days turned to weeks, and weeks until a very long month with no sign of the cats, Candice had to face the harsh reality too.

 “I tried to feel him out and say if the kitties decided they want to stay living in the wild cause they are having too much fun with their new friends.. would you want to maybe get another kitty one day?”